 This episode is dedicated to a big theme for Jake & Gino this year: Multifaceted Multifamily – building a multifamily business with multiple streams of income.
 Starting as just an investing business, Jake & Gino went on to build out their own in-house property management, design an education platform, and now they are adding another facet to their business allowing YOU to invest alongside Jake & Gino as an equity partner!
 The guys tell the fascinating play-by-play story of the last 5 years and how far they’ve come, and hit hard on having the drive, persistence, and out of the box mindset that is vital for multi-faceted success!
 They even detail how multiple streams of income can be created in other businesses, for example: Gino’s family restaurant in New York.

-This was our first investor dinner to begin to raise funds for our first syndication.
+investor dinner to begin to raise funds for our first syndication.
 Get motivated and inspired to step out of your comfort zone and start raising funds for your first syndication!!

 It’s time to create your power base, your list of close friends and family members that you can begin to offer the opportunity to invest with you.
 Next, you will need to select a market to start looking at deals.
 Once the market is selected, begin to reach out to brokers and start to create relationships with these brokers.
 When the brokers start sending deals your way, be sure to underwrite them quickly and let the brokers know if you want to pursue it further.